ENGINEERING SURVEYING, HEALTH AND SAFETY - 2021/2

 Health and Safety

-Provide An explanation of EU/UK Health & Safety law, regulations, and the requirements of good health and safety practice in the management of projects.
+To provide an explanation of UK/EU Health & Safety law, regulations, and the requirements of good health and safety practice in the management of engineering projects.
+The use of method statements to enable hazard identification will be introduced and application of risk assessment methods to remove, reduce, or mitigate associated risks outlined.

 Civil and Environmental Engineering